 - Add one can of the drained and rinsed chickpeas in a food processor at a time, and pulse until roughly chopped.
 Do NOT blend until smooth.
 The chickpeas should only be slightly mashed.
 (I only pulse one can at a time, so the food processor doesn't get overcrowded and turn the chickpeas into a puree by accident.)
 ALTERNATIVELY, you can smash the chickpeas with a fork or even use your hands.

 - Now, add the mashed chickpeas into a bowl with the miso paste, coconut aminos, chili powder, smoked paprika, turmeric, salt, and pepper.
 Mix the ingredients well.
 Set aside.

 - Place a large, non-stick saute pan over medium heat.
 Once hot, add in 2 tablespoons of the olive oil, followed by the onions.
 Saute the diced onions for 4 minutes, or until soft and translucent.
 Stir occasionally.

 - Add the garlic into the saute pan and cook for 1 more minute, continually stirring to ensure the garlic doesn't stick and burn.

 - Now, add the other one tablespoon of olive oil and the chickpea mixture into the saute pan.
 Cook this for 8-10 minutes, or until lightly golden brown and the chickpea texture is soft to your liking, stirring occasionally.
-Add 1 to 2 tablespoons of water near the end if the scramble begins to dry out. *I also recommend adding a splash of water when reheating leftovers.
+Add a tiny splash of water, about 1 to 2 tablespoons, now and then when the scramble begins to dry out.
+Add only a little water, or it can become too mushy/puree-like.
+You will likely need to add a splash of water when reheating leftovers as well.

 Welcome to my tip section of the vegan chickpea scramble!
 Here I provide my top tips to help you perfect the recipe.
 Sometimes, I also give substitute suggestions that I think you may find helpful.